matthuisman/docxcompose3/README.rst

 *docxcompose* is a Python library for concatenating/appending Microsoft Word (.docx) files.

-This fork adds the PR 112, Fixed DeprecationWarning on pkg_import, by
-@numshub
-and modernizes the build system for Python >= 3.8.
+This fork migrates pkg_import to importlib to support newer setuptools (@numshub) and moves the build system to pyproject.toml (@emmanuelito)

 Example usage